Who We Are

 Summer Performing Arts Camp – Camp Nia

 This is a low-cost, 2-week, full-day program open to girls ages 11-14 and includes lunch and snacks.
 With an Afrocentric foundation, the camp addresses self-esteem, self-confidence, self-control, self-expression, cultural awareness, health & exercise, and proper diet via the performing arts.
 Four classes are offered: vocals, dance, drama, and stage design, and the girls select two classes to focus on for the duration of the camp.
-Classes are taught by high school students, college students, and/or professionals experienced in the craft being taught.
+Classes are taught by experienced professions in the craft being taught who are assisted by college students who are also experienced in their craft.
 The entire two weeks of Camp Nia are spent preparing for a culminating performance which is open to the community.

 Youth Leadership Conference

 Each year, Sisters of Nia hosts a leadership conference targeting boys and girls ages 11-14.
-Nia alumni and community leaders give their time to present workshops which provide youth with information and skills for building self-esteem, drug and alcohol abuse awareness and avoidance, peer pressure, self-control, sex education and health, and the law.
-The main goal of the conference is to educate and inspire youth to work to their fullest potential, live their lives with a purpose, and to take on leadership roles in their families, schools, and communities.
+Nia alumnae and community leaders volunteer their time to present workshops on various topics related to leadership, social media, self-esteem, etc. The main goal of the conference is to educate and inspire youth to work to their fullest potential, live their lives with a purpose, and to take on leadership roles in their families, schools, and communities.